hm-lang/core/proposals/intro.md

 `*/relative/path/with\ a\ space/to/a/great\ file`.
 Other standard escape sequences (using backslashes) will probably be supported.

+## file access

+TODO: how does file access work with the MMR pattern

 # standard container classes (and helpers)

 ## arrays